Overview

 Patient Care and Clinical Innovation

+Our faculty are recognized authorities in the diagnosis and treatment of infections with resistant organisms, HIV/AIDS, hepatitis, meningitis, osteomyelitis, emerging infections, tropical diseases, and other infectious conditions.
 We also offer experienced subspecialty care for patients in Parkland Hospital's burn recovery unit, the UT Southwestern transplant programs and the North Texas VA Medical Center spinal cord unit.
-Parkland is also home to one of the largest HIV clinics in the nation, providing us the ability to offer specialized inpatient service to people with HIV and opportunistic infections, malignancies, and other conditions.
-Our Division develops and implements innovative practice models, such as our self-administered Outpatient Parenteral Antimicrobial Therapy Program, designed to fit the changing needs of patients and physicians in the field.
+We are home to one of the largest Ryan White clinics in the country, and we have a specialized HIV inpatient service at Parkland Hospital to care for people with HIV and opportunistic infections, malignancies, and other conditions.
+Our Division also aims to develop and implement innovative practice models, such as our self-administered Outpatient Parenteral Antimicrobial Therapy Program, designed to fit the changing needs of patients and physicians in the field.

 Research in Basic and Clinical Sciences